raphlev/WTPyScripts/windchill/datamodel_extractor/README.md

 8. **Append Sorted and Unique Attributes**: Adds the processed attributes to the CSV content, starting with a predefined type line that includes essential object information.

-9. **Store Current and Ancestor Attributes for Future Use**: Updates `type_attributes_map` with the processed attributes for each object, allowing for efficient access and reuse in processing subsequent objects.
+9. **Store Current and Ancestor Attributes for Future Use**: Updates `type_attributes_map` with the processed attributes for each object, allowing for  access and reuse in processing subsequent objects.

 ##### Logic and Features